It's hard to believe we haven't played Hopkins in 39 years.

 But, yes, we ended up with the better coach.

-Quote from: jjanow99 on Today at 08:44:35 AMSince winning the NC last year, I no longer feel any animosity toward Tambroni.
+Quote from: jjanow99 on May 05, 2026, 08:44:35 AMSince winning the NC last year, I no longer feel any animosity toward Tambroni.
 It'll take another NC before I feel the same way about Milliman.

 But, yes, we ended up with the better coach.